Watch this video to learn how to receive our services.

 3. We do not accept early termination clauses that allow the tenant to terminate the lease before 6 months.

-4. We will not accept your application if you move into your rental before you complete all the steps in our process.
+4. WARNING – we will not accept your application if you move into your rental before completing all the steps below.

-e.
-Submit Your Rental Information: After you find a rental that fits the budget we built with you, click this button to submit all the required rental information to us.
+b.
+Submit Your Rental Information: After you find a rental that fits the budget we built with you and before you move in, click this button to submit all the required rental information to us.

 Submit Rental Information